 TISC has a supply of rental racing skates (low boots, carbon fiber shell, big wheels!) available to its members.
 To receive rental skates, all components of TISC membership must be complete, payment and forms must first be completed and deposits must be made prior to skates being rented.

-Cost is $100 for the season starting in April to end of September + a $400 security deposit (post dated cheque which will be returned when the rental skaters are returned to TISC in similar condition than when rented), $50 is skates are returned within 1-month of the start of the rental.
-As the outdoor season passes (April to September), the rental rate is reduced by $10 for each month (example: $100 to rent April to September, $90 May to September, $80 June to September…).
-To rent skates, please speak with a club volunteer or coach at practice.
+Cost is $100 at the beginning of the season to end of September or the end of the season + a $400 security deposit (post dated cheque which will be returned when the rental skaters are returned to TISC in similar condition than when rented), the cost is $50 if skates are returned within 1-month of the start of the rental.
+As the season progresses, the initial cost for a new rental is reduced by $10 for each month that passes (for example: $100 to rent at the start, $90 for a new rental beginning the following month, $80 for a new rental beginning two months later, …).
+To rent skates, please speak with a club volunteer or coach at practice or send us an e-mail.

 9 of 11- EVENTS, SPECIAL PRACTICES